South Carolina SC History Greenville County History

 At least one dozen plantations could be found in Greenville County prior to the Civil War.
 See them here.

-- Historic churches, cemeteries, and graveyards in Greenville
+- Greenville County historic churches, cemeteries, and graveyards

 - Greenville historic schools